a young student at their desk writing in a workbook in a classroom full of students

 Spanish

 Elementary Spanish focuses on a variety of themes which will be reintroduced and expanded upon in successive years.
-These themes build vocabulary, sentence sequencers, communicative competence, and comprehension, and include: Greetings, Family, Animals, Numbers (0-70), Community, School Life, Food, Body Parts, Seasons, Weather, Calendar, Colors and Cultural Awareness lessons taught through stories, songs and videos.
+These themes build vocabulary, sentence sequencers, communicative competence, and comprehension, and include: greetings, family, animals, numbers (0-70), community, school life, hobbies, clothing, zoo animals, food, body parts, seasons, weather, calendar, and colors.
+Cultural lessons are taught through stories, games, songs, and videos.

 Library